neverfap-deluxe/nfd-api/content/guide/INTRO-my-personal-porn-recovery-journey.md

 <hr />

-### You see, I'd discovered this little thing called 'meditation'.
+### What happened was that I'd discovered this little thing called 'meditation'.

 <hr />